 After washing a round of pots, dishes or utensils in the compartment sink, save the final rinse water and use it for soaking or pre-rinsing the next round of dishes.
 This method could save about 18 gallons from being dumped prematurely.

 Consider a gray water heat recovery system for your commercial dishwasher.
-If the dishwasher is a continuous fill and drain model, a gray water system will recover some of the heated drain water and use this to reheat the incoming water supply.
+If the dishwasher is a continuous fill and drain model, a gray water system can recover some of the heated drain water to reheat the incoming water supply.
 This saves water and energy, too.

-Not only do they compact your garbage, they use recycled water to do so.
+Not only do pulpers compact your garbage, they use recycled water, too!
 Typical commercial pulpers only use two gallons per minute and reuse the water they need to compress your restaurant’s waste.
 This is six gallons less than a typical commercial garbage disposal uses.